Copyright © VegasUnderworld.com. All rights reserved.

 The dust we stirred never seemed to settle.
 We didn't pack our breathing filters and to limit our exposure, we gave up on reaching the lowest level.
 While crawling back up, we encountered a new problem with the powder.
 Any progress up required extra effort because the powder had us sliding down under our own weight.
 There was a real danger of being trapped or buried under a powder land slide.
 There is no safe way down or up this incline.
 Best to stay out of this one.

 Christmas Mine is also the scene of one of our most memorable animal encounters.
 A few years ago, we had some friends visiting from out of state.
 We were exiting Christmas Mine Site 2.
-One of them yells that something bit him.
-We get out into the sun and we see that he has two distinct snake bite marks roughly 3 inches apart.
+One of them yells that something bit him and he turns just as a large snake disappears.
+We get out into the sun and we see that he has distinct snake bite marks roughly 3 inches wide.
 In this region, a snake bite of that size would most likely be a non-venomous king snake or a venomous rattlesnake.

 The king snake is a constrictor and will have a bite mark similar to that of a python.
 A rattlesnake will usually have distinct fangs marks.
 When the site is bit and ripped, bite differences aren't always clearly indentifiable.
 It's best to treat all snake bites as venomous until you're certain it is not.